 Boar Bristle Brush

 “If brushing for health, shine and detangling, then a boar bristle brush is required,” explains Adams.
-Brushing with boar bristles can help gently break up tangles and knots while distributing natural oils and promoting a sleeker appeal.
+Boar bristles can help gently break up tangles and knots while distributing natural oils and promoting a sleeker appeal.
 When it comes to boar bristle brushes, Adams turns to his trusted Mason Pearson.
 Albeit on the pricey side of the spectrum, it’s one that will last you a very long time.
 Don’t want to take the plunge on a Mason Pearson just yet?
 Check out the Harry Josh Premium Oval brush, which is a mix of natural boar and nylon bristles and can be used on wet or dry hair.

-If you have to reach for a brush instead of a comb for wet strands, Adams recommends a Wet Brush, which is made specifically for brushing damp strands.
+If you have to reach for a brush instead of a comb for wet strands, Adams recommends a Wet Brush, which is made specifically for dealing with damp strands.
 Adams swears by the Wet Brush Classic Detangler.

 Japanese Tsuge Wood Brush